- slide 1 of 2

 To introduce The Kite Runner, I began with a Webquest.
-The Center for Learning has a great curriculum guide for The Kite Runner that I use to supplement some of the lessons I create (see the reference section below).
+The Center for Learning has a great curriculum guide for The Kite Runner that I use to supplement some of the lessons I create.

 I gave students a handout that listed political events spanning the last 250 years in Afghanistan and then asked them to research these events online so that they could see for themselves the volatile history of Afghanistan.

-The U.S. Department of State website is one of many websites that offer a multitude of information regarding Afghanistan history (see the reference section below).
+The U.S. Department of State website is one of many websites that offer a multitude of information regarding Afghanistan history.
 See also other articles right here on Bright Hub for helpful resources on teaching about Afghanistan.

 The next day we discussed their findings and then I presented them with an overview of various types of propaganda.
-I handed out two different news articles regarding the current situation in Afghanistan and the debate about whether or not the United States should send more troops into Afghanistan.
-One article was for sending troops, the other article as against it.
+I handed out two different news articles regarding the current situation in Afghanistan and the debate over continued U.S. involvement with Afghanistan.
 I asked students to underline or highlight any loaded language they noticed as we read each article.
 This led to a great class discussion about objectivity and the news.